pilars-protocols/pilars/src/index.md

 The Digital Preservation Coalition page ["What is digital preservation?"](https://www.dpconline.org/digipres/what-is-digipres) defines Digital Preservation as:

-The series of managed activities necessary to ensure continued access to digital materials for as long as necessary, refers to all of the actions required to maintain access to digital materials beyond the limits of media failure or technological and organisational change.
+The series of managed activities necessary to ensure continued access to digital materials for as long as necessary, refers to all of the actions required to maintain access to digital materials beyond the limits of media failure or technological and organizational change.

 <a name="file"> </a>